 Posts from ‘Convertibles’

-Note: This article is reprinted from the October 2016 issue of Collectible Automobile
+Note: The following story was excerpted from the April 2011 issue of Collectible Automobile magazine

-Note: The following story was excerpted from the February 2017 issue of Collectible Automobile magazine.
+Note: The following story was excerpted from the December 2015 issue of Collectible Automobile magazine

 The latest Buick commercials feature surprised individuals who exclaim “That’s not a Buick!” when confronted by one of the marque’s new vehicles, implying how much the brand has changed in recent years even if people’s perceptions of it haven’t yet.
 In 1959, Buick could have used the same tagline.

 This is an installment in a series of posts looking back on show cars that we feel deserved a little more attention than they got.
 If you have a suggestion for a Forgotten Concept topic, please shoot us a line or leave a comment below.